GrantEdwards/Python-curses-and-terminfo/Readme.md

 These delays are only need by old terminals, connected to real serial ports, without any flow control.
-If you don't run into anything like that, then you can just delete the termino delay specifiers from the control sequences when you look them up.
+If you don't run into anything like that, then you can just delete the terminfo delay specifiers from the control sequences when you look them up.
 This is easiest if you wrap the curses tigets() call like this: